equinor/template-fastapi-react/documentation/docs/contribute/development-guide/coding/01-architecture.md

     * Could have multiple implementations, e.g. from db or from file system.
   * Hides all details about where the data is from.
     * Can work against local, remote, data services or third party services.

 ### Business rules

-The business logic is divided into two layers: The domain layer (aka entities) and the application layer (aka use cases).
+The business logic is divided into two layers:

+* The domain layer (aka entities)
+* The application layer (aka use cases)

 The domain layer contains the enterprise business logic, and the application layer contains the application business logic.
 The difference being that enterprise logic could be shared between systems whereas application logic would typically be specific to single system.